jonid89/Gyruss-Project/README.md

 ## EnemyTypes Configuration

-The Enemies variables can be setted up on the EnemyTypes config file located on `Assets/Config/EnemyTypes`.
+The Enemies variables can be setted up in Unity on the EnemyTypes config located on `Assets/Config/EnemyTypes`.